 Integral to this is a thorough understanding and articulation of Ashdowns's risk exposures.

-Determining the prevailing risk landscape within Ashdowns allows Management, the Risk Function and the Board to assess the appetite for each emerging risk and to ensure that all are quantifiable and managed consistently with our appetite to risk.
+Determining the prevailing risk landscape within Ashdowns allows Management, the Risk

+Management Function and the Board to assess the appetite for each risk and any emerging risks and to ensure that all are quantifiable and managed consistently with the Company's appetite to risk.